mongodb/specifications/source/max-staleness/max-staleness.rst

 * lastWriteDate: a BSON UTC datetime, the wall-clock time of the **primary** when it most recently recorded a write to the oplog.
 * opTime: an opaque value representing the most recent replicated write.
-  Needed for sharding, not used for the maxStalenessMS read preference option.
+  Needed for sharding, not used for the maxStalenessSeconds read preference option.

 Wire Version
 ------------

-The maxWireVersion MUST be incremented to 5 to indicate that the server includes maxStalenessMS features (SERVER-23893).
+The maxWireVersion MUST be incremented to 5 to indicate that the server includes maxStalenessSeconds features (SERVER-23893).

 Client